 Ethan Hunt makes references to Lake Wanaka.
 Lake Wanaka is a lake in the South Island of New Zealand, which Tom Cruise visited while in New Zealand filming The Last Samurai (2003).
 He liked the place so much that he included it in this film.

-(at around 29 mins) During Brassel's debrief, he says that Owen Davian is invisible in terms of "Wells, not Ellison."
+(At around twenty-nine minutes) During Brassel's debrief, he says that Owen Davian is invisible in terms of "Wells, not Ellison."
 H.G.
-Wells wrote "The Invisible Man" (1897) in which the title character is a scientist who can make himself physically invisible.
+Wells wrote "The Invisible Man" (1897), in which the title character is a scientist who can make himself physically invisible.
 Ralph Ellison wrote "Invisible Man" (1952) in which the main character, an African-American, considers himself a member of a socially invisible minority.
 Also, H.G.
 Wells wrote "The War of the Worlds" Tom Cruise stared in the Steven Spielberg's adaptation "War of the Worlds" (2005) a year prior to M:I:III.

 Thandie Newton was offered the chance to reprise the role of Nyah Nordoff Hall, but turned it down to concentrate on spending time with her family.
 Her role in the story was later changed to a new character named Leah Quint (played by Carrie-Anne Moss) but when J.J.
 Abrams took over directing the project, the character was totally scrapped from the story.